Pro Forms

 This ID can later be used as value of the key|value pairs in the “Row Fields” field.

-For example, as name, you enter the repeater name, for example “my_repeater_field”.
-As value, you enter the ID of the Form Input field, for example {{my_input_field_{brf_loop_index:1}}}.
+For example, as name, you enter the repeater name, for example “my*repeater_field”.
+As value, you enter the ID of the Form Input field, for example {{my_input_field*{brf_loop_index:1}}}.

 This way, Bricksforge will loop trough each row and find the row you want to update.
 In the example above, it will update the row with the index 1, 2 and 3.